22. NAVAL INTERCEPTION AND COMBAT

 22.411 BETWEEN ROUNDS OF NAVAL COMBAT:

-B. REINFORCEMENT AND ADDITIONAL ROUNDS OF NAVAL COMBAT: If both sides still have naval forces engaged in combat, naval forces which failed to reach the interception hex roll one die to move towards the interception hex (22.241).
-Combat groups which engaged in fleet combat may be recombined (22.423B), then another round of naval combat is resolved.
+B. REINFORCEMENT AND ADDITIONAL ROUNDS OF NAVAL COMBAT: If both sides still have naval forces engaged in combat, naval forces which failed to reach the interception hex for the initial round of naval combat (22.24B) or which had to wait until another friendly combat group leaves the naval battle before participating (22.421C) may join in, then another round of naval combat is resolved.

 22.42 COMBAT GROUPS:

-22.421 FORMATION: Naval forces engaged in naval combat secretly deploy into combat groups as follows:
+22.421 FORMATION: Naval forces seeking to engage in naval combat secretly deploy into combat groups as follows:

 A. Prior to the first round of naval combat: